mattiaAsto/fantaCO/README.md

 Add "HOST" and "PORT" to the .env file to control which host and port the page runs on.

+### Flask-mail variables
+All the MAIL_... varibles are needed to config Flask-mail module

+### Cache variables
+The program uses Flask-caching in some routes.

+Set the cache-type and the default timeoute to your preference.

 ## Launch
 To finally launch the program use the command:
 ```bash